-87 Ameren Illinois assigns load profile classifications at the point of service level and only to points of service that are metered.
+88 Ameren Illinois assigns load profile classifications at the point of service level and only to points of service that are metered.
 The classifications are as follows: DS-1 - Residential, DS-2 - Non-Time of Use Commercial & Industrial with demands less than 150 kW, DS-3 - Time of Use Commercial & Industrial with demands between 150 kW and 1,000 kW, DS-4 - Time of Use Commercial & Industrial with demands above 1,000 kW, and DS-5 - Lighting.
 The DS-3 and DS-4 classes are fully competitive, meaning that customers in these classes must receive supply from ARES or Ameren Illinois real time pricing.
 Customers in the DS-1, DS-2 and DS-5 classes are eligible to take fixed-price supply service from Ameren Illinois or an ARES.

-88 For the 2020-2021 Delivery Year, Ameren Illinois' projected total Retail Load is 36,187,052 MWh, where the Eligible Retained Load accounts for 6,390,925 MWh, the Eligible Non-Retained Load accounts for 17,683,549 MWh, and the Competitive Load accounts for 12,112,578 MWh.
+89 For the 2021-2022 Delivery Year, Ameren Illinois' projected total Retail Load is 34,330,656 MWh, where the Eligible Retained Load accounts for 6,705,813 MWh, the Eligible Non-Retained Load accounts for 17,745,126 MWh, and the Competitive Load accounts for 9,879,717 MWh.
+The amount for the projected total Retail Load was provided by Ameren in their July, 2019 response to the IPA data request for the update of the initial Long-Term Plan.